KaOS-Community-Packages/ocenaudio/README.md

 in the package directory (with Dolphin and F4):

-Install with kcp i a terminal: kcp -i ocenaudio
+Install with kcp in a terminal: kcp -i ocenaudio